Anidashcom/.github/profile/README.md

 <h2>🛡️ License:</h2>

-This project is licensed under the AniDash - GmbH
+This project is licensed under the AniDash - GmbH<br>
+Imprint following soon!

 <h2>💖Like my work?</h2>